sonnysaravillo26/javascript_template/README.md

 5. asyncawait.js - to understand the "async" and "await" concept.

 ## Command lines and Descriptions
-- >node <FILENAME> - Command line to run a file using node js command.
+1. Command line to run a file using node js command.
+>node <FILENAME>